Saccade: Reading

 Saccadic eye movement allows the mind to read quickly, but it comes with its disadvantages.
 It can cause the mind to skip over words because it does not see them as important to the sentence, and the mind completely leaves it from the sentence or it replaces it with the wrong word.
-This can be seen in "Paris in thethe Spring".
+This can be seen in "Paris in the the Spring".
 This is a common psychological test, where the mind will often skip the second "the", especially when there is a line break in between the two.

 When speaking, the mind plans what will be said before it is said.
 Sometimes the mind is not able to plan in advance and the speech is rushed out.
 This is why there are errors like mispronunciation, stuttering, and unplanned pauses.
 The same thing happens when reading.
 The mind does not always know what will come next.
 This is another reason that the second "the" can be missed.

 Vision

 Saccadic masking

 It is a common but false belief that during the saccade, no information is passed through the optic nerve to the brain.
 Whereas low spatial frequencies (the 'fuzzier' parts) are attenuated, higher spatial frequencies (an image's fine details) that would otherwise be blurred by the eye movement remain unaffected.
 This phenomenon, known as saccadic masking or saccadic suppression, is known to begin prior to saccadic eye movements in every primate species studied, implying neurological reasons for the effect rather than simply the image's motion blur.
 This phenomenon leads to the so-called stopped-clock illusion, or chronostasis.

 A person may observe the saccadic masking effect by standing in front of a mirror and looking from one eye to the next (and vice versa).
 The subject will not experience any movement of the eyes or any evidence that the optic nerve has momentarily ceased transmitting.
-Due to saccadic masking, the eye/brain system not only hides the eye movements from the individual but also hides the evidence that anything has been hidden.
+Through saccadic masking, the eye/brain system not only hides the eye movements from the individual but also hides the evidence that anything has been hidden.
 Of course, a second observer watching the experiment will see the subject's eyes moving back and forth.
 The function's main purpose is to prevent an otherwise significant smearing of the image.
-(You can experience your eye saccade movements by using your cellphone's front-facing camera as a mirror, hold the cellphone screen a couple of inches away from your face as you saccade from one eye to the other—the cellphone's signal processing delay allows you to see the end of the saccade movement.)
+(One can experience one’s eye saccade movements by using a cellphone's front-facing camera as a delayed mirror; if the screen is held a couple of inches away as the viewer looks from one eye to the other, the signal-processing delay allows them to see the end of their own saccade movement.)